A list of activities that build number sense in the elementary math classroom. Especially for 1st and 2nd graders.

 *When you are counting around the circle and only one person is saying a number at a time, let students know that everyone else needs to be counting in their heads.
 Teach them that if someone gets stuck, everybody

 *Teach them that if someone gets stuck, everybody needs to give them wait time to think rather than blurting out the number.

 This activity is perfect for those little 5 minute blocks of time you find yourself trying to fill every now and then.
 It’s important for students to get comfortable with counting and skip counting up to 1000 because it will help them with mental math, telling time, counting money, etc.

-When I was a kid, we learned all the +2 facts, then the +3s, +4s, etc. In college when I learned about the concept of number combinations (all the combinations that make a number) I found it to be a much better way to learn facts.
-If you learn all the combinations that make 5 (0 and 5, 1 and 4, 2 and 3) then it’s easy to do both the addition and the subtraction facts.
+If you learn all the combinations that make 6 (0 and 6, 1 and 5, 2 and 4, etc.) then it’s easy to do both the addition and the subtraction facts.
 Knowing how numbers can be broken apart and put back together also helps with problems solving.

 Number arrangement activities help students to internalize number combinations.
 It’s perfect for those first few afternoons back at school when everyone is so tired because their bodies aren’t on the school schedule yet.
 Here’s how it works:

 - Students divide a piece of construction paper into 8 parts (fold in half, then in half again, then in half one more time).